mozilla/MozDef/docs/source/installation/manual/mozdef_services.rst

 MozDef services can be broken up into 3 different groups (Alert, Ingest, Web).
 Each group of services should be run on the same machine, with all of the Ingest services able to run on N number of machines, allowing for a more distrubuted environment.

+.. note:: It's recommended in a distributed environment, to have only 1 Alert Service node, 1 Web Service node, and N Ingest Service nodes.

 +------------------+------------------------+------------------------------------------+
 | MozDef Service   |     Service Type       |      Required Service(s)                 |
 +==================+========================+==========================================+